lewagon/dotfiles/04-Front-End/03-Frontend-Advanced/02-Style-migration/README.md

 When it's done, it's time to refactor your CSS code into SASS:

 1. Clean redundant code using **SASS variables**, selector **nesting** & **chaining**.
 No more duplication!
-1. Check if all your CSS classes are necessary of if some of them can already be handled in `config/variables.css.scss` or `config/bootstrap_variables.css.scss`.
+1. Check if all your CSS classes are necessary or if some of them can already be handled in `config/variables.css.scss` or `config/bootstrap_variables.css.scss`.
 The less code you write, the more maintainable your project is.

 ## Commit & Deploy